Twelve-Day War: 15 June

 On the morning of 15 June, Iran and the Houthis in Yemen launched ballistic missiles simultaneously, striking buildings in Bat Yam and Rehovot, a mall in Kiryat Ekron, and in Tel Aviv.
 In Bat Yam, 61 buildings were damaged, according to Mayor Tzvika Brot.
 Nine people were killed and about 200 people were injured, according to the MDA.
 Israel later said that it intercepted most of the missiles and that the remainder failed to enter Israeli territory.

-In Rehovot, Iranian missiles struck the Weizmann Institute of Science and dozens of other buildings were also damaged.
-The IDF reported that central Israel was attacked by missiles coming from Yemen, which was later confirmed by the Houthis, stating that they fired Palestine 2 ballistic missiles in coordination with the Iranian military.
+In Rehovot, Iranian missiles struck the Weizmann Institute of Science and damaged dozens of other buildings.
 Debris from Iranian missiles also hit two sites in the West Bank.
 A Shahab-class missile caused a rooftop fire in al-Bireh, close to Mahmoud Abbas, the president of the Palestinian Authority.
 Three children were wounded outside Sa'ir by debris from an intercepted missile.

 Later in the day, Iran fired a barrage consisting of several ballistic missiles at Israel, Iran also fired a missile at an area in Caesarea, near the Netanyahu family home.
 The IDF announced that the missiles were intercepted, with at least 50 rockets downed.
 In the evening, Iran fired several barrages of missiles at Israel, injuring seven people in Haifa and one in Kiryat Gat, and causing fires and property damage.

 A strike was reported on the Ministry of Justice building in Tehran and the IAF said that it bombed a refueling plane at the Mashhad Shahid Hasheminejad International Airport in what was possibly the most distant operation in its history.
 Israel also struck surface-to-surface missiles in Iran as well as military bases and the Iranian foreign ministry.
 Missiles struck and killed the intelligence chief and the intelligence deputy chief of the IRGC.
 Along with the airstrikes, five car bombs detonated across Tehran, with explosions taking place next to government and nuclear-related sites and killing several nuclear scientists. and an Israeli official denied any involvement.
 The IDF otherwise warned Iranian civilians to evacuate from the areas surrounding weapon factories and military bases in Shiraz.

-In July 2025, Iranian president Masoud Pezeshkian accused Israel of attempting to assassinate him, with an Iranian official saying that Pezeshkian sustained light injuries to his leg following an airstrike targeting a meeting of the Supreme National Security Council in Tehran on 15 June, but was able to escape along with other officials through a pre-designated emergency hatch.
-An inquiry into the potential presence of spies was initiated.
+Iranian president Masoud Pezeshkian reportedly sustained light injuries to his leg following an airstrike targeting a meeting of the Supreme National Security Council in Tehran.
+He escaped with other officials through an emergency hatch.